MuteBard/CelShadeHelper/readme.md

 ## What is this?

-A small tool to help me create `dark maps` and `lit maps` for my cel shading workflow in blender Making these by hand is very annoying so I made this
+A small tool to help me create `dark maps` and `lit maps` for my cel shading workflow in blender.
+Making these by hand is very annoying so I made this

 ![](./readMeImages/image.png)